-13. Subject to the permission of a person in control of a critical infrastructure, the restrictions on entry contemplated in section 25(2) do not apply in respect of a member 45 of the security services established in terms of section 199 of the Constitution, who is required in the performance of his or her functions and the carrying out of his or her duties, to enter any critical infrastructure and who produces proof of his or her appointment and identity to the satisfaction of the person in control of the critical infrastructure or an appointed security manager.
+- 13. (1) The restrictions on entry contemplated in section 25(2) do not apply in respect of a member of the security services established in terms of section 199 of the Constitution, who is required in the performance of his or her functions and the carrying out of his or her duties, to enter any critical infrastructure. - (2) Section 25(2) must not be interpreted so as to restrict powers of entry assigned by law on any functionary in the employ of an organ of state. - (3) Any member or functionary referred to in subsections (1) or (2) must produce 10 proof of his or her appointment and identity to the satisfaction of the person in control of the critical infrastructure or an appointed security manager.